mickfuzz/phd4/_posts/thesis_chapters/2025-3-9-Appendices.md

 ### Appendix.digitalliteracy

+**Digital / Web Literacy**

+Belshaw?

+To integrate new gameplay design patterns or adapt existing ones in their games, participants needed to develop unfamiliar technical processes associated with computer coding, as well as foundational digital skills related to using a desktop personal computer.
+See Appendix: Digital Literacy for further details.
+One example of a skill developed by many participants was proficiency in keyboard and mouse use.
+Combined with the ability to navigate internet browser tabs, this facilitated movement between computer code, game prototypes, and supporting web-based documentation.

 The process of collating these skill aligned to curricular concepts above or those explored in computing research as desirable in a manageable list involved excluding a large number of relevant skills that were being developed as part of the game making activities.
 In particular key digital literacy and basic skills associated with using a desktop personal computer which were developed are listed below.